opensafely-core/airlock/docs/how-tos/review-a-request.md

 provide information on why changes have been requested to any files.

 To add a comment, navigate to the file group by clicking on it in the file browser.
 Enter your comment text and click Save.
+You can format your comment with markdown using these [supported tags](https://django-markdownify.readthedocs.io/en/latest/settings.html#whitelist-tags)

 ![Comment form](../screenshots/reviewed_request_comment_in_progress.png)